Recognize - Reclaim - Reset: Practical Tools to Tame the Burnout Bitch

 by Crystal Tomlinson, M.Ed | Csky Solutions

-The heaviness right now is almost too much to handle at times, especially for those of us who are in the business of Human Helping.
-As someone who uses writing and creating as an outlet, finding words of validation or "fixes" is almost nonexistent.
-"Blah blah wrap it up" is what most of us hear these days.
+The heaviness right now is almost too much to handle, especially for those of us in the business of human helping.
+As a writer and creator, I often struggle to find words of validation or "fixes."
+It feels like I hear, "Blah blah, wrap it up," in every conversation.

 Recognize